 Development and acquisition talk can be another language to some.
 Below we will cover some of the most common terms that screenwriters may come across.
-Terms that are most commonly utilized in development phases of Hollywood.
-While you’ve likely heard them before, it’s important to understand the meaning, the usage, and what it means for your own script and writing in question.
+Terms that are most commonly utilized in the development phases of Hollywood.
+While you’ve likely heard them before, it’s essential to understand the meaning, the usage, and what it means for your own script and writing in question.

-& dictates that the joined writers have written the produced draft as a writing team, ala Ted Elliott & Terry Rossio while And dictates that the writers did not work together and wrote separate drafts.
+& dictates that the joined writers have written the produced draft as a writing team, ala Ted Elliott & Terry Rossio, while And dictates that the writers did not work together and wrote separate drafts.

 Above the Line

 These are individuals who often guide, influence, and take part in the creative direction of a film.
 They primarily consist of the screenwriter, producer, director, and actors.
-This is a term that will be used more so in regards to the budget of a film.
+This is a term that will be used more so in regard to the budget of a film.
 The term was originally a reference to a film’s budget sheet, with these individuals mentioned at the top as those that earn the most from the budget while “Below the Line” (see below) mentioned next as those making less.

 An agent represents the talent — in this case, the screenwriter — as they take their projects out and try to shop them to their industry contacts, or try to attach their client to an assignment.
 They often negotiate the eventual deals, along with an Entertainment Lawyer (see below).
 Agents usually take 10% of whatever the screenwriter makes.
 Legit agents never take money upfront.

 Most screenwriters don’t sell their spec scripts (see below) at first.
-All too often they utilize them as calling cards to attain writing assignments, which are pre-existing concepts in development by producers and development executives.
-Screenwriters are pitched the concept, and they are often asked to pitch their take on that concept.
+All too often, they utilize them as calling cards to attain writing assignments, which are pre-existing concepts in development by producers and development executives.
+Screenwriters are pitched the idea, and they are often asked to pitch their take on that concept.
 The screenwriter that best resonates with the powers that be will be assigned to the project and paid accordingly.